orsonteodoro/gcf2/profiles/gaming/README.md

     hardening.

     - 1.10 keeps SSP on, _FORITIFY_SOURCE (a poor man's ASan) on, Retpoline off.
-    - 1.35 keeps SSP on, _FORITIFY_SOURCE on, Retpoline off and is the overlay default.
+    - 1.35 keeps SSP on, _FORITIFY_SOURCE on, Retpoline on and is the overlay default.
     - For competitive gaming, you can set